 sudo systemctl enable nginx

 With this command, the Nginx web server will automatically start on system boot.
-However, if we do not want Nginx to start automatically on system boot, then we will disable auto start by running the following command:
+However, if we do not want Nginx to start automatically on system boot, then we will disable auto-start by running the following command:

 sudo systemctl disable nginx